sdras/awesome-actions/README.md

 - [Import a GPG Key](https://github.com/crazy-max/ghaction-import-gpg)
 - [Compress with UPX](https://github.com/crazy-max/ghaction-upx) - The Ultimate Packer for eXecutables.
 - [Pull the New Go Module Version Into the Proxy Cache](https://github.com/andrewslotin/go-proxy-pull-action) - Ensures the latest version of your Go module is in the proxy cache.
 Also updates the pkg.go.dev documentation upon release.
-- [GitHub Environment Variables Action](https://github.com/FranzDiebold/github-env-vars-action) - A GitHub Action to expose useful environment variables such as the branch/tag name, repository slug, ref slug, and many more!
+- [GitHub Environment Variables Action](https://github.com/FranzDiebold/github-env-vars-action) - Expose environment variables such as the branch/tag name, repository slug, and ref slug.

 #### Environments